securingsincity/react-jest-example/README.md

 //and then run
 gulp
 ```
 Gulp runs all jsx transforms using browserify.
+It also will load the tests.

 ---